JuliaDataCubes/YAXArrays.jl/README.md

 ## What is YAXArrays.jl?
 *Yet Another XArray-like Julia Package*

 YAXArrays.jl is a package to handle gridded data that is larger than memory.
-It enables the DiskArray.jl package to access the data lazily and provides `map` and `mapCube` to apply user defined functions on arbitrary subsets of the axes.
+It enables the [DiskArrays.jl](https://github.com/meggart/DiskArrays.jl) package to access the data lazily and provides `map` and `mapCube` to apply user defined functions on arbitrary subsets of the axes.
 These computations are also easily parallelized either via Distributed or via Threads.

-## Citing YAXArrays
+### Citing YAXArrays
-If you use YAXArrays for a scientific publication, please cite the[Zenodo upload](https://doi.org/10.5281/zenodo.7505394) the following way:
+If you use YAXArrays for a scientific publication, please cite the [Zenodo upload](https://doi.org/10.5281/zenodo.7505394) the following way:

 ```
 Fabian Gans, Felix Cremer, Lazaro Alonso, Guido Kraemer, Pavel V. Dimens, Martin Gutwin, Martin,